sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-05.md

 ## Description

-1. Deploy the Tollbooth project to the &quot;App&quot; function app you created earlier
+1. Deploy the Tollbooth project to the &quot;app&quot; function app you created in the Challenge 03

 **Make sure the publish is successful before moving to the next step**